 This is a course your children will never forget and most certainly not want to miss out on.

-Join us on our honey bee farm for a full day of learning all about the beautiful honey bees!
+Join us on our honey bee farm for a full morning of learning all about the beautiful honey bees!

-Lunch and full body protective gear is provided by deGroots Apiaries/Farm.
-All you need to bring is water bottles and a pair of boots for each individual.
+Full body protective gear is provided by deGroots Apiaries/Farm.
+All you need to bring is water bottles, snacks and a pair of boots for each individual.

 Some Minor Restrictions Apply: